inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

 - `.where()` specifies a specific item and value to which the resource parameters are compared.
 - `commands`, `created_at`, `ids`, `images`, `names`, `status`, `image_ids`, `labels`, `mounts`, `networks`, `pods`, `ports`, `running_for`, and `sizes` are valid parameters for `containers`.

-The `podman` resource block also allows you to write a test for many `images`.
+You can also use the `podman` resource block to test many images.

 ```ruby
 describe podman.images do